 Also, when a person has been abusing alcohol or drugs for any length of time, their unhealthy lifestyle can rob their bodies of essential vitamins and minerals.
 Alcoholics, for example, invariably suffer from depleted thiamine levels, and this can cause complications later on in life.
 Nutritional therapy helps restore optimal health by helping the recovering addict/alcoholic learn better eating habits.

-- Acupuncture – The National Acupuncture Detoxification Association says that addictions are caused from an imbalance within the liver, and that specifically-targeted acupuncture – typically around the ear – can restore that balance.
+- Acupuncture – The National Acupuncture Detoxification Association says that addictions are caused by an imbalance within the liver and that specifically-targeted acupuncture – typically around the ear – can restore that balance.

 Acupuncture also calms the central nervous system, regulates the autonomic responses, and takes the person out of the adrenalized “fight-or-flight” mode that makes it so hard for addicted people to stay balanced.

-- Yoga – Many addictionologists believe that one of the causal factors of addiction is an inability to cope with past trauma –painful emotions, thoughts, and memories.
-This is why alcohol and drug abuse is so common among veterans with PTSD.
+- Yoga – Many addictionologist believe that one of the causal factors of addiction is an inability to cope with past trauma –painful emotions, thoughts, and memories.
+This is why alcohol and drug abuse are so common among veterans with PTSD.

 Yoga can give a traumatized addict new ways to maintain control and balance.
 Controlled breathing, for example, can aid in self-discipline by keeping harmful emotions and thoughts in check.